iaseth/photoreactor/README.md

 The combination of Photoreactor and Playwright can be useful for creating Thumbnails/Screenshots programmatically.

+I am using [`readmix`](https://github.com/iaseth/readmix) for generating this README.
+You can view the source file [here](https://github.com/iaseth/photoreactor/blob/master/README.md.rx).

 ![First Example](png/first-example.png)

 The above image was rendered using the following JSON script.